-No. The law provides that the court may take a plea without entering a judgement or conviction.
-The charge is dismissed after successful completion of probation and no conviction will ever enter.
+No. The law provides that the court may take a plea without entering a judgment or conviction.
+The charge is dismissed after successful completion of probation, and no conviction will ever enter.
 Probation can be up to 2 years for a misdemeanor and up to 5 years for a felony and will likely include a multitude of terms and conditions.
 A great domestic violence attorney will do what is necessary to minimize the term of probation, and the conditions of probation, to maximize his client’s chances of obtaining a dismissal of the case at the earliest possible time.

 Can my domestic violence charges be dismissed?

-If my wife or girl friend believes she made a mistake when she called the police, can she have the domestic violence charges against me dropped?
+If my wife or girlfriend believes she made a mistake when she called the police, can she have the domestic violence charges against me dropped?